twentysixreds/100-days-of-code/r1-log.md

 2: Used apps to train maths, still can't make it stick

 3: Updated my website with a blog.
 Looks good.
 Easy iframe code

+### R1D26

+1: Got lost in the Scriptable docs, potential is huge.
+Made simple widget with almost zero code including using the Open Weather API.
+It's a no-code widget but I looked at the code and edited it so break whatever I could to learn.

+2: Considering Pythonista or Pyto app - not much information on Pyto - seeems to come with more though.

+3: I'm interested in using APIs and integrating on my website.
+Might build a very simple site which is nothing but API calls for various metrics